 - avoid salt

-Phosphorus levels can be too high or too low, so it’s important to go by your latest bloodwork.
+Phosphorus levels can be too high or too low, so it’s important to monitor them.
 Foods that are high in phosphorus include:

 - dairy products